 All domestic Engie UK customers were transferred to Octopus Energy in early 2020.
 Customers will be pleased to know that the new supplier also provides 100% renewable electricity for all of its plans.

 When was Engie founded?

 Although Engie only entered the UK domestic market in 2017, the supplier is a large multinational company with a history of mergers and rebrands going back to the 19th century.
-Let’s take a look at some of its key moments on its journey.

 What did Engie used to be called?

 Engie used to be called GDF Suez.
 The name was changed to Engie in April 2015.
 This was done to aid with international expansion, as the "F" in GDF originally stood for France.